Congress just signaled that the era of Big Tech acquisitions is over

 “In recent years, the FTC has declined to sue companies like Facebook over controversial acquisitions, like the purchase of Instagram, because the government has worried that it might not win the case,” says Howard Yu, a professor at the Institute for Management Development in Switzerland.

-“If a shift in the law that tips the balance of that calculation, making it easier for antitrust regulators to win a court case,” Yu says, “then we might see it become far more difficult for tech giants to ‘innovate via acquisition’.”
+“If a shift in the law that tips the balance of that calculation, making it easier for antitrust regulators to win a court case,” Yu says, “then we might see it become far more difficult for tech giants to ‘innovate via acquisition.'”

 Stay tuned